adrosoftware/circle-so-api-php-sdk/README.md

 ## Documentation

-To see full documentation visit the oficial [documentation](https://adrosoftware.github.io/circle-so-api-php-sdk/)
+To see full documentation visit the official [documentation](https://adrosoftware.github.io/circle-so-api-php-sdk/)

 ## Requirements